(click photo at left for full view) -CRINER, OK.

 We then had a debate about if we wanted to go find out about egg lady or goat lady, mams (mams is what I call my mom who you probably know as Red Dirt Kelly, Kelly Marie, or Dr. Kelly M Roberts with some extra letters that I haven’t committed to memory) finally asked who I wanted to talk to since she had chosen in Dibble.
 Well I wanted to see the chickens and love farms eggs, so I chose “Egg Lady.”

 Egg Lady turned out to be Kaye Bilyeu, and Kaye had an awesome porch and tons of chickens and roosters.
 Part of the awesomeness of her porch was that it was the original concrete slab of the Criner Cotton Gin, and the gin office building is now her home.
 Kaye told us a lot of stories about her kids, how she’s writing a cookbook, her opinions on raw milk vs store milk, and the types of chickens she raises.
 I, however, was most struck by her story about when she and her husband owned a dairy in the last 80s.
-A really awful ice storm hit, and they lost electricity, had to hand milk over 100 cows, drive the tractor 15 miles to pick up a friend’s generator, and also had to put down a cow.
+A really awful ice storm hit, and they lost electricity, and they had to hand milk over 100 cows and get a generator hire or contact experts who provide generator services in Tenino, WA.
 She tells it best, so I’ll let her pick it up from here.
+However, whether you are looking to buy a generator for domestic or commercial purposes, resolve your power solutions by visiting Pleavin Power Store!

 ~ Rachel J. Apple